 RWN Lorry Tyre Sidewalls are a cheap and very effective means of applying a heavy covering of weight evenly over silage sheets and nets, covering the the entire surface of a silage clamp quickly and efficiently.

-Tyre Walls cut to a high standard have only recently become available in the UK in any quantities and are new to many UK farmers.
+Lorry Tyre Sidewalls cut to a high standard have only become widely available in the UK in any quantities over the past 10 years and are new to many UK farmers.

 I have put this FAQ's page together so that farmers who haven't seen tyre walls on other UK farms or overseas, have a full understanding of what tyre walls are, how and where they are used, what are the many benefits and the few downsides.